allpix-squared/allpix-squared/src/modules/DepositionReader/README.md

 * `unit_energy`: The units energy depositions read from the input data source should be interpreted in.
 Defaults to the framework standard unit `MeV`.

 ### Usage
-A example for reading energy depositions from a ROOT file tree named `hitTree`, using only the first five characters of the volume name as detector identifier and meter as unit length, is the following:
+An example for reading energy depositions from a ROOT file tree named `hitTree`, using only the first five characters of the volume name as detector identifier and meter as unit length, is the following:

 ```toml
 [DepositionReader]